 Mums and dads are always impressed when the technology is demonstrated, and those who hate needles or drills are truly appreciative.
 It’s not a panacea for everything (such as deep fillings), but it’s a great extra option that suits a lot of dentists and their patients.

 Martin worked in the NHS in Scotland for four years, and became disillusioned with the system, mainly with the excessive speed required which he felt was in conflict with the best interests of patients.

-In 1980 the Chief Medical Officer for an oil company asked him to join, following many complaints about availability of care in the area.
-Martin designed and implemented a new dental service at the company headquarters, which became very popular with staff in Aberdeen and offshore.
+In 1980 the Chief Medical Officer for an oil company asked him to join.
+Martin designed and implemented a new dental service, which became very popular with staff in Aberdeen and offshore.